eccegordo/ember-ist-model-builder/README.md

 * `.level` - How many levels off association have been traversed.
 * `.collection` - The collection of children the association came from if it was a hasMany relationship.
 * `.displayGroups` - The displayGroups that were defined on that hasMany/hasOne relationship.
-* `.inFooDisplayGroup` - Chekcs the display groups defined on the assocation.
+* `.inFooDisplayGroup` - Checks the display groups defined on the assocation.
 * `.inDisplayGroup('foo')` - function so you can see if that association is in a particular display group.

 ##### everyChildAssociations()